 There are several Harris Student Organizations that are committed to serving minority and underrepresented student populations.
 The organizations include but are not limited to:

 Harris Public Policy alumni are committed to advancing the work of Harris and regularly give input on behalf of a tremendously diverse, international alumni community.
 Suggestions and recommendations from this wide network continue to inform the members of the Harris community's approach to diversity and inclusion.

 The Harris Alumni Council has established a D&I Task Force to help find new ways to engage alumni in this important effort.

 Harris Student Affairs is committed to ensuring that all students have an environment where they can be their authentic selves and accomplish their best work.
 Coordinating with Harris’ Assistant Dean for Diversity and Inclusion, the Office of Student Affairs provides leadership on a range of diversity and inclusion efforts at Harris.
 The Student Affairs team also assists in coordinating activities for students that promote and encourage the exchange of diverse viewpoints and experiences.
 We welcome student input and collaboration in shaping our offerings to meet the needs of our students and our society.

 Student Affairs draws on resources and expertise throughout campus, including the University’s Center for Identity + Inclusion, University Campus and Student Life, student organizations, and peers at other graduate schools at the University.

 Harris Student Affairs offers support and guidance to students who have faced bias or discrimination.
 Harris subscribes to the University of Chicago’s Statement on Non-Discrimination, and we are fully committed to the University’s efforts in preventing unlawful discrimination as outlined in the Policy on Harassment, Discrimination, and Sexual Misconduct.

-Interested to get involved?
-Email the Harris D&I office (firstname.lastname@example.org).
+Want to get involved?
+Email the Harris D&I Office (firstname.lastname@example.org).